 The Progress column will show you the percentage of completed required actions they did for this challenge.

 You have listed 3 sessions that are an hour long each as part of your Continuing Education Challenge.
 You require attendees to watch at least 30 minutes per session.

-Attendee 1 watched session 1 for 30 minutes, session 2 for 45 minutes, and session 3 for 1 hour.
+Attendee 1 watched sessions 1 for 30 minutes, 2 for 45 minutes, and 3 for 1 hour.
 The Progress will be 100%

-Attendee 2 watched session 1 for 10 minutes, session 2 for 45 minutes, and session 3 for 1 hour.
+Attendee 2 watched sessions 1 for 10 minutes, 2 for 45 minutes, and 3 for 1 hour.
 The Progress will be 66%

 Attendee 2 got 66% because they completed only 2/3 of the challenge.